lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/ssh_login.md

 |                                  | MD5:96:62:c6:80:a8:1f:34:64:86:f3:cf:c5:9b:cd:af:da (ECDSA)   |
 |                                  | MD5:fe:0a:d2:46:10:4a:08:40:fd:e1:99:b7:f2:06:4f:bc (ED25519) |

-From outside the TUD campus network
+### VPN (Virtual Private Network)
+To access HPC systems from outside the campus networks its recommended to set up <br></br>

-Use a VPN (Virtual Private Network) to enter the campus network, which allows you to connect directly to the HPC login servers.
+a VPN connection to enter the campus network. <br></br>
+While active it allows the user to connect directly to the HPC login servers.

 For more information on our VPN and how to set it up, please visit the corresponding [ZIH service catalogue page](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn).

 ### Access using JupyterHub

-A JupyterHub installation offering IPython Notebook is available under https://taurus.hrsk.tu-dresden.de/jupyter
+A JupyterHub installation offering IPython Notebook is available under: <br></br>
+https://taurus.hrsk.tu-dresden.de/jupyter

 See the documentation under [JupyterHub](../access/jupyterhub.md).